justagist/panda_simulator/README.md

 ### Known Issues

-1. In some computers, the launch file fails to start the trajectory controller server, or starts the required nodes in a different order.
+1. ~In some computers, the launch file fails to start the trajectory controller server, or starts the required nodes in a different order.
 This may result in different errors with the moveit servers, or with the controller manager.
-In this case, the simplest option is to start the simulator without moveit (`roslaunch panda_gazebo panda_world.launch start_moveit:=false`), and then start the moveit server separately once the simulator is fully loaded (`roslaunch panda_sim_moveit sim_move_group.launch`).
+In this case, the simplest option is to start the simulator without moveit (`roslaunch panda_gazebo panda_world.launch start_moveit:=false`), and then start the moveit server separately once the simulator is fully loaded (`roslaunch panda_sim_moveit sim_move_group.launch`).~
+*This is the default behaviour now.*

 2. `[ERROR] Exception while loading planning adapter plugin 'default_planner_request_adapters/ResolveConstraintFrames` in melodic.
 This can be [safely ignored](https://github.com/ros-planning/moveit/issues/1655).

-3. Gripper control and model definition is not completely developed, and gripper control may not produce the required performance.
+3. ~Gripper control and model definition is not completely developed, and gripper control may not produce the required performance.~ *Update: robot and gripper model definitions have now been improved in the [franka_panda_description][fpd-repo] package*.

 4. Gravity compensation when using velocity or torque controller with gripper is not very good.
 This is bypassed by deactivating simulator gravity by default (see [`panda.world`](panda_gazebo/worlds/panda.world)).